rvojcik/rt-server-client/README.md

 TODO
 ----
-    * support for other virtualization technology (OpenVZ, KVM, VirtualBox)
+    * support for other virtualization technology (KVM, VirtualBox)
     * support for windows servers

 Requirements